In order to provide the ability to change GPU overclock settings based on the current algorithm, Hash Auger must run with elevated permissions.

 The Recalc Miners button can be used to have the software manually recalculate the Preferred Miner for each algorithm.

-The Profitability tab is used to adjust how each GPU is used by Hash Auger's algorithm switcher.
+The Switching tab is used to adjust how each GPU is used by Hash Auger's algorithm switcher.

 When GPU Monitoring is enabled, Hash Auger can adjust GPU fan speeds and power limits based on the settings defined in the Temperature tab.